prasoonmhwr/prasoonmhwr/README.md

 # Prasoon Mahawar

 👋 Hi, I’m Prasoon.
-I'm a software engineer at [Maximl](https://maximl.com/).
+I'm a software engineer.
-Previously I have worked at [Vyapar](https://vyaparapp.in/) where I developed desktop app used by the small scale business owners and at [Oracle Solution Services India](https://www.oracle.com/in/index.html) where I developed B2B web and mobile apps.
+Previously I have worked at at [Maximl](https://maximl.com/) where I worked on a product which empowers deskless workers of industries with digital solutions to enhance productivity, quality, and safety.
+[Vyapar](https://vyaparapp.in/) where I developed desktop app used by the small scale business owners and at [Oracle Solution Services India](https://www.oracle.com/in/index.html) where I developed B2B web and mobile apps.

 ## About Me